arquinn/SteamDrill/README.md

 is stored in filesystem shared across the nodes (we used [glusterfs](https://www.gluster.org/) in our experiments).

 1) You must first prepare your cluster for your replay.
-Note--these steps only need to occur once per replay, repeated queries over the same execution need not reprep the cluster.
+Note---these steps only need to occur once per replay, repeated queries over the same execution need not re-prepare the cluster.
 The `prep_replay.sh` in the `<steamdrill>/server` folder performs these steps for our particular experimental cluster; below we outline them more generally:

 1.a) First, you use our static disassembly tool on the executables used by the execution.
-You must perfom this step on each host in the cluster:
+You must perform this step on each host in the cluster:

 ```
 $ pushd <steamdrill>/server; ./block_cache_add.sh <replay>; popd